monero-ecosystem/monero-GUI-guide/README.md

 3. Edit the string `LANGUAGES =` in the main makefile, after 'en' (or the previous added language) add the name of the folder which contains your translations.
 4. Push the changes to your local branch and open a pull request.

-**Do not edit** the files cointained in the /translations folder.
+**Do not edit** the files contained in the /translations folder.
 They are manually built.
-All changes MUST be done on the appropriate source foler (/en for english, /es for spanish, etc..).
+All changes MUST be done on the appropriate source folder (/en for English, /es for Spanish, etc..).

 ### Support
 If you need **help/support**, open an issue on this repository or contact ErCiccione.
 You can do so: